sass/sass/proposal/module-system.md

   * Otherwise, if `var`'s name begins with `-` or `_`, do nothing.

-  * Otherwise, add `var` to the current module, with a `null` value.
+  * Otherwise, add `var` to the current module with the variable's value.

-    > This ensures that the module exposes the same set of members regardless of
-    > its execution.

 * Finally, return `module`.
 It is now immutable.